Well Drilling & Pump System: How we do it.

 In case you were wondering about the 180 feet, we set our well pumps 20 feet off the bottom so that sediment, which builds up in the well over time, will not enter your pump.
 If you were to set the pump on the bottom it would essentially become "choked off" over time and would cause total failure of your water system.
 Along with the pump size selection, comes wire size selection and pressure tank selection.

 In most cases, our driller can tell you a rough well depth in a specific area (subdivision, road, general location) before we do any work, and provide you free estimates so that you have an idea of the costs involved.
 In most cases, he will also know, specific to the area you are looking to drill, whether there is any difficulty in the process of drilling in the area, and whether there is usually plenty of water in the area or not.
 A quick phone call or an email will leave you less "in the dark" on these matters.

 Worthy of Mention:

 Here at Miller Enterprises, we have always been the type of company who ensures that our entire staff has a common value shared: We strive to do things right, in hopes that you will not have to call us back for years to come.
-Your expenses matter to you, and we are conscious of that...and besides...it costs a company to have to come back to a job as well.
+Your expenses matter to you, and we are conscious of that...and besides...it costs a company to have to come back often to fix issues, as well.
 That is counter-productive and that is a word that nobody likes!